Why Extend Volume Grayed out and How to Quickly Fix It

 Extend Partition with MiniTool Partition Wizard

-Next, let’s take extending FAT32 partition in Windows 7 for example.
+Next, let's take extending FAT32 partition in Windows 7 by using the free edition for example.

 Firstly, launch the partitioning tool to open its main interface:

 Then, select the partition which needs extending (here, we extend partition G which is a FAT32 partition, and there is no unallocated space contiguous the partition), and then click the function "Extend Partition" from action panel.